Analida's Ethnic Spoon

 • ×

-Arroz con Pollo - Hispanic Chicken and Rice
+Easy Authentic Arroz con Pollo Recipe – Latin Chicken & Rice

 • 92

-Arroz con pollo (chicken and rice) is to Hispanics what meatloaf and mashed potatoes is to Americans.
+Arroz con pollo is to Hispanics what meatloaf and mashed potatoes is to Americans.
 It is the ultimate comfort food.
 It's healthy too.
 I think I can state with certainty that arroz con pollo is Latin America's most popular dish.
 It is mine, for sure.

 A bowl of rice with peas, carrots, and chicken on a wooden table